 c.
 Foreign Countries — Gun registration has led to confiscation in several countries, including Greece, Ireland, Jamaica and Bermuda.
 (12)

 And in an exhaustive study on this subject, Jews for the Preservation of Firearms Ownership has researched and translated several gun control laws from foreign countries.
 Their publication, Lethal Laws: “Gun Control” is the Key to Genocide, documents how gun control (and confiscation) has preceded slaughter and genocide against millions of people in Turkey, the Soviet Union, Germany, China, Cambodia and other countries.
 (13)

 (1) As of April 13, 2022, the 25 states that have enacted Constitutional Carry laws.
 However, gun rights activists in Tennessee point out that their permitless carry law is only an incremental step toward Constitutional Carry.
-Having said that, the other 24 permitless carry states are: Alabama, Alaska, Arizona, Arkansas, Idaho, Kansas, Kentucky, Maine, Mississippi, Missouri, New Hampshire, North Dakota, Vermont, West Virginia, Wyoming — and most of Arkansas and Montana.
+Having said that, the other 24 permitless carry states are: Alabama, Alaska, Arizona, Arkansas, Idaho, Kansas, Kentucky, Maine, Mississippi, Missouri, Montana, New Hampshire, North Dakota, Oklahoma, South Dakota, Utah, Vermont, West Virginia and Wyoming.
 Furthermore, there are roughly another dozen additional states that have Constitutional Carry for open carry.